-Projects under development includes investment in land and joint development worth SR 13.87 billion (31 December 2019: SR 12.08 billion), which represents the Group's share of co-ownership with others and advances made for joint development with third parties according to the contracts of land development.
+Projects under development includes investment in land and joint development worth SR 14.01 billion (31 December 2020: SR 13.87 billion), which represents the Group's share of co-ownership with others and advances made for joint development with third parties according to the contracts of land development.

-During the year ended 31 December 2020 the Group has capitalised Islamic borrowing costs amounting to SR nil (31 December 2019: nil) on qualifying assets.
-Islamic borrowing costs were capitalised at an annual weighted average capitalisation effective rate of nil% (31 December 2019: nil%).
+During the year ended 31 December 2021 the Group has not capitalised Islamic borrowing costs to development properties (31 December 2020: nil).

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2020 (CONTINUED)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021 (CONTINUED)